ghik/kubernetes-the-harder-way/docs/07_Installing_Essential_Cluster_Services.md

 However, in order to run typical workloads (i.e. a web server, a database, etc.), we need to install some essential services:

-* A cluster-internal DNS server
+* Cluster-internal DNS server \
   This DNS server will allow pods in the cluster to refer to services and other pods using their names rather than IPs.
-* Persistent volume provisioner
+* Persistent volume dynamic provisioner \
   Workloads that use persistent storage (e.g. databases) typically store their data on volumes backed by some external storage (e.g. a disk array, cloud persistent disk etc.).
 Worker nodes' disk drives should generally not be used for that purpose, because pods can be moved between nodes.
 We need something to simulate external storage in our deployment.
-* Service load balancer
+* Service load balancer \
-  Kubernetes Services can be configured with an `ExternalIP`, making them available to the external world via a load balancer (typically, a cloud load balancer).
+  Kubernetes Services can be configured with type `LoadBalancer`, making them have an external IP and become available to the external world via a load balancer (typically, a cloud load balancer).
 We need something to simulate this in our local deployment as well.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->